Table of Contents

 Parking Fees and Tolls: These are deductible separately from the standard mileage rate, provided they are business-related.

-Charitable and Medical Mileage: Different rates apply for mileage driven for charitable or medical purposes.
+Charitable Mileage and Medical Mileage: Different rates apply for mileage driven for charitable or medical purposes.
 These rates are also set by the IRS and are subject to annual updates.

 For the most current mileage rates and detailed guidelines, refer to the IRS’s official publications or consult a tax professional.